Transair Flight 810: Flight

-Rescue coordination
+Search and rescue

 U.S. Coast Guard Joint Rescue Coordination Center Honolulu watchstanders received a report from Honolulu Air Traffic Control of a downed Boeing 737 offshore.
 In response, the Coast Guard issued a notice to mariners, launched a Eurocopter MH-65 Dolphin helicopter and HC-130 Hercules airplane from Coast Guard Air Station Barbers Point (co-located at the Kalaeloa Airport), sent out a 45-foot Response Boat – Medium crew, and diverted the cutter Joseph Gerczak.
 In addition to the Coast Guard, multiple other agencies deployed, including Emergency Medical Services.
 The Hawaii Department of Transportation’s ARFF boat based at the Honolulu International Airport also responded and took approximately 30 to 40 minutes to get to the scene after navigating through a mile-wide debris field.
-A Coast Guard press release quoted a watchstander saying, "Our crews often train closely with our counterparts...
-That training paid off and we were able to quickly deploy response assets to the scene and recover the two people aboard the aircraft."

-On scene

-Around 2:30 a.m., the Coast Guard helicopter located a fuel slick and wreckage.
-The helicopter crew radioed to the same tower controller who last spoke to Flight 810 about 45 minutes earlier, "We do have an aircraft in the water.
-We're currently overhead [the] debris field", then called a few minutes later to report, "We have zero, two souls in sight in the water."
-The controller responded: "Okay, so you have both guys, both souls in sight?" to which they replied, "Both souls in sight, yes, sir."